mattsankner/Bear-Classifier-ML-Model/README.md

-# Bear-Classifier-with-Gradio-and-FastAI(PyTorch)
+# Bear Image Classifier
-Link To Deployed Version: https://huggingface.co/spaces/mattsankner/bearspace

-This repository contains a machine learning model that classifies images of bears.
-The types of bears it can identify are Polar, Grizzly, Black, and Teddy bears.
-When faced with an image that is not one of the four, it will pick one of the four.
-The model is trained using the FastAI library, and a simple web interface is built using Gradio for users to upload and classify their images.
-Feel free to download a bear image of your choice from the internet and test it on the above deployed space.

-Key Features
+Welcome to the Bear Image Classifier repository!
+This project showcases a sophisticated machine learning model capable of identifying four types of bears: Polar, Grizzly, Black, and Teddy.
+Using the FastAI library and a user-friendly Gradio web interface, this classifier stands out as a remarkable example of practical and accessible AI technology.

+## Live Demo

+Experience the classifier in action: [BearSpace - Hugging Face](https://huggingface.co/spaces/mattsankner/bearspace)

+## Project Overview

-Image Classification: The model takes an image as input and predicts the type of bear in the image.
+The Bear Image Classifier is designed to demonstrate the capabilities of modern machine learning in a fun and interactive way.
+Users can upload images of bears, and the model will predict the type of bear present in the image.

+### Key Features

+- **Image Classification:** The model analyzes the image and accurately predicts the bear type.
-FastAI: The model is built using the FastAI library, which is an abstraction over PyTorch, making it easier to train high-performing deep learning models.
+- **FastAI Library:** Utilizes the powerful and efficient FastAI library, an abstraction layer over PyTorch, to train deep learning models effectively.

-Gradio: A user-friendly web interface is created with Gradio, enabling users to upload their images and see the classification results.
+- **Gradio Web Interface:** Provides a simple, yet interactive interface for users to upload images and receive instant classification results.

-How It Works
+### Technical Workflow

+1. **Setup and Data Collection:**
-The script starts by importing necessary libraries and modules including FastAI and Gradio.
+   - Import necessary libraries and modules, including FastAI and Gradio.

-It uses Bing Image Search API to download images of different types of bears.
-To make your own, go to Azure's Bing Search API page and create/use your own API key.
-You will need to create an account.
-It is free: https://www.microsoft.com/en-us/bing/apis/bing-web-search-api

-FastAI is used to create a DataBlock for the dataset and a deep learning model based on the ResNet18 architecture, which is trained with the images.
-The trained model is then exported for later use.

-Gradio is used to create a web interface where users can upload images.
-This interface calls a function that uses the trained model to classify the uploaded image and display the results.
-The script then launches the Gradio interface which can be used to classify images through a web page.
+   - Use Bing Image Search API to gather images of different bear types.

+2. **Model Development:**
+   - Employ FastAI to create a DataBlock, facilitating dataset management.
+   - Construct and train a deep learning model using the ResNet18 architecture.

+3. **Deployment:**
+   - Export the trained model for web integration.
+   - Develop a Gradio web interface for real-time image classification.

+4. **Execution:**
+   - Launch the Gradio interface, enabling users to test the model via a web page.

+### Getting Started

+To replicate or build upon this project:
+- Obtain a Bing Search API key from [Microsoft Bing Web Search API](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api).
+- Follow the script in this repository to set up the environment, train the model, and deploy the Gradio interface.

-Use Case
+## Use Case

-This project is an example of how you can build a simple image classification system using deep learning and can be extended for other classification tasks.
+This project serves as a practical example of creating an image classification system using deep learning.
+It illustrates the process from data collection to model deployment and can be adapted for various other classification tasks.